This story was originally published on October 7, 2020.

-One solution, developed by the architectural firm Populous for the Milwaukee Bucks, uses stacked shipping containers converted into viewing boxes where 4-6 people can watch the game streamed to large LED displays.
-The Bucks are considering food services for the boxes, as well as turning a parking garage into a giant ticketed drive-in theater with 360-degree screens.
+One solution early in the pandemic, developed by the architectural firm Populous for the Milwaukee Bucks, used stacked shipping containers converted into viewing boxes where four to six people could watch the game streamed to large LED displays.
+The Bucks also considered turning a parking garage into a giant ticketed drive-in theater with 360-degree screens.

 If your team isn’t offering a safe tailgate option, there are still ways of enjoying the game with friends and family.
 You can host a virtual watch party and hang out on video chat while watching from home.
-If you’ve got a backyard, set up a mini-tailgate with people in your bubble.
+If you’ve got a backyard, set up a mini-tailgate with a small guest list.
 After all, cornhole and cheering for your team isn’t limited to a parking lot.
-If you do end up heading to a tailgate, wear a mask and check to make sure your fellow tailgaters are being responsible to avoid putting them, and yourself, at risk.

 Risky: Thanksgiving and Halloween parties

 The holiday season is fast approaching, and some people are still planning on hosting Halloween parties or Thanksgiving dinners for their families and friends.
 Some things public health officials recommend for gauging how risky an indoor event might be are local COVID infection rates, the number of people at the gathering, the location, and the duration.
 Tighter spaces, high guest counts, and long hangouts all contribute to increased risk of spread.